 Frequently Asked Questions

-German bratwurst is made with pork, veal, or beef.
+German style is made with pork, veal, or beef.
 It's also typically seasoned with caraway or fennel seeds.

 You can cut up fresh green cabbage in large chunks.
 Bake the bratwursts on top of the onion, cabbage, and sliced apples.
 Then add the quartered potatoes.